Vincent Ward (director): Life and career

 In 2005, he returned to New Zealand and made River Queen.
 Starring Samantha Morton, Kiefer Sutherland, Stephen Rea, Temuera Morrison and Cliff Curtis.

 Rain of the Children followed in 2008, wherein Ward retells the story of Puhi, the elderly Tuhoe woman who was the subject of his earlier documentary In Spring One Plants Alone.
 Rain of the Children won the Grand Prix at Era New Horizons Film Festival.
 The film was nominated for best director and won best composer at the Qantas Film and TV Awards in New Zealand.
 Vincent Ward was also nominated for best director at the Australian Directors Guild Awards.

 Ward has had 2 full retrospectives of his films.
 In 1984 at Germany's Hof International Film Festival and in 2008 at Poland's Era New Horizons Film Festival.

 The Boston Globe has called Vincent Ward "one of film's great image makers", while Roger Ebert, one of America's foremost film critics, hailed him as "a true visionary."

-In October 2020, filming began in Ukraine on Ward's new feature Storm School with further shooting planned in China, UK and Australia.
-It is based on a script cowritten by Ward and long-term collaborator Louis Nowra.